-Christina Klein’s research focuses on America’s cultural encounters with Asia during the Cold War.
+Christina Klein’s research focuses on Korean cinema and on America’s cultural encounters with Asia during the Cold War.
 She earned her B.A. in Film Studies from Wesleyan and her Ph.D. in American Studies from Yale.
 She teaches courses in American Studies methodology, Korean and contemporary Asian cinemas, Hollywood cinema, and American literature.
-She is the Director of the American Studies Program and member of the Asian Studies Program steering committee.
+She is the Director of the American Studies Program, Director of the Literature Core Program, and member of the Asian Studies Program steering committee.
 She is also a research associate at Harvard's Institute of Korean Studies.

 Her latest book is Cold War Cosmopolitanism: Period Style in 1950s Korean Cinema (2020).
 It explores how the waging of the Cold War in Asia shaped postwar Korean film style, especially the work of director Han Hyung-mo.
 Her first book, Cold War Orientalism: Asia in the Middlebrow Imagination, 1945–1961 (2003), examines popular American representations of Asia in relation to U.S. foreign policy.
 Her articles and reviews have been published in academic journals across numerous disciplines.